 - A completed RTA application

-- Application Narrative and attachments
+- Application Narrative and required attachments (see Application Checklist)

 - Completed Community Benefits Matrix

 - Payment of Application Fee to the City

 Additional requested materials must be provided in a timely manner in order to be heard at the anticipated ADC meeting.
 Incomplete applications will be postponed.